 Few cities in the world are as well-known and popular as Barcelona, which is crowded with tourists during peak season.

-The city of architectural masterpieces, such as La Sagrada Familia, sees upwards of 40 million visitors each year.
+The city of architectural masterpieces, Barcelona’s landmarks such as La Sagrada Familia, see upwards of 40 million visitors each year.
+Fortunately, Barcelona is not far from some of the most beautiful places that have thousands of years of history, stunning Spanish landmarks, breathtaking views and smaller crowds!

 Day trips from Barcelona include a monastery high in the mountains, fortified cities with historical medieval walls and an amusement park that dates back to 1901.